 Subject 2 wanted to lose some weight and body fat through the trial and achieved these goals with a 5 kg (11lb) weight loss and 2.9% drop in body fat, also lowering his BMI.
 His WHR also improved.
 These benefits would be in line with reduced disease risk.

-Both subjects found adhering to a 100% Huel nutrition diet challenging with the main limitations being the the social aspects of food.
+Both subjects found adhering to a 100% Huel nutrition diet challenging with the main limitations being the social aspects of food.
 Both had normally formed stools, for the main, but did report flatulence.

 Following a 100% Huel diet for 30 days with regular exercise gave no adverse blood marker reactions in either subject and any observed could be explained by the effects of exercise or infection.
-There were small improvements to blood lipid markers and desirable results for body weight, BMI, WHR and percentage body fat which together may indicate a slight improvement in cardiovascular and other disease risk.
+There were small improvements to blood lipid markers and desirable results for body weight, BMI, WHR and percentage body fat which together may indicate a slight improvement in cardiovascular and other disease risks.

 Both subjects reported that they felt better on a diet where Huel provided 100% of their nutrition, although both acknowledged this may have been due to following a consistent regimen and not solely due to the nutrition provided by Huel.
 The main challenge reported was the limitations a 100% Huel diet puts on socializing.
 Both successfully adhered to their nutrition plans, but did find doing so challenging and felt that Huel being a significant part of daily nutrition, rather than 100%, would be more suited to their lifestyles.
 Both wish to continue using Huel on this basis.